 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |10 mM||0.28 mL||1.38 mL||2.76 mL|

 References are publications that support the biological activity of the product.

 Bakker et al (2011) A-1070722, a potent, selective, and centrally active glycogen synthase kinase-3 (GSK-3) inhibitor for the treatment of psychiatric and neurodegenerative disorders.
 Society for Neuroscience (Abstract) 568

 If you know of a relevant reference for A 1070722, please let us know.

 Keywords: A 1070722, A 1070722 supplier, A1070722, glycogen, synthase, kinases, 3, inhibits, inhibitors, potent, selective, brain, penetrant, neuroprotective, tau, phosphorylation, beta, b, amyloid, Glycogen, Synthase, Kinase, 4431, Tocris Bioscience

 Citations are publications that use Tocris products.

 Currently there are no citations for A 1070722.
 Do you know of a great paper that uses A 1070722 from Tocris?
-If so please let us know.
+Please let us know.